containers/podman/docs/libpod.conf.5.md

   Directory where named volumes will be created in using the default volume driver.
   By default this will be configured relative to where containers/storage stores containers.

+**network_cmd_path**=""
+  Path to the command binary to use for setting up a network.
+It is currently only used for setting up a slirp4netns network.
+If "" is used then the binary is looked up using the $PATH environment variable.

 ## FILES
   `/usr/share/containers/libpod.conf`, default libpod configuration path